 Changes to This Report from Last Year

 Changes to our analyses were necessary to properly address the changes to the deployment of observers caused by COVID-19.
 The necessary policy changes made throughout the year by NMFS created three separate time periods that needed to be considered.
 In the first time period, deployment was based on trips among all ports of departure, and followed the 2020 ADP.
-During the second time period, there is no expectation for partial observer coverage, due to the waivers being issued by NMFS at that time.
+During the second time period, there iswas no expectation for partial observer coverage, due to the waivers being issued by NMFS at that time.
 During the third time period, there was an expectation of monitoring at a certain rate measured in trips across all ports, but the sampling frame was reduced to thirteen ports, and only included those trips that declared to use the same port for departure and arrival.
 Unfortunately, the information necessary to identify the group of trips belonging to the third time period sampling frame is not available in any database.
 While ODDS contains information on the anticipated port of departure, the actual port of departure is not known, and ODDS does not directly link to actual fishing activities such as those used in this report.
 Therefore, after review by the Fishery Monitoring Science Committee (FMSC), it was decided that we could not perform a statistical review of whether or not fisheries monitoring in the third time period met the expectations of the sampling design in terms of evaluating spatial bias.
 Consequently, this chapter does not include any maps nor accompanying spatial statistics.
 Nonetheless, the FMSC agreed that promotion of past analyses showing overlap in time and space between total fishing effort and monitored fishing effort was appropriate as originally proposed in Chapter 3 of the 2019 Annual Report.

 The methods used in this analysis are similar to those employed in the gap analysis in Appendix C of the 2020 Draft Annual Deployment Plan and Appendix B of the 2019 Annual Report and are published in Ganz et al. (2020).
-Partial coverage fishing effort data from 2020 was used to quantify the degree to which data from monitored trips are available within specified spatiotemporal distances to unmonitored fishing trips.
+Partial coverage fishing effort data from 2020 waswere used to quantify the degree to which data from monitored trips are available within specified spatiotemporal distances to unmonitored fishing trips.
 Prior versions of this analysis had quantified the degree of overlap in terms of an index.
 Here, we only use presence and absence of fishing effort and monitored fishing effort in each week, NMFS area, and stratum.
 An additional change was made to the presentation of the likelihood of having no monitored trips within a NMFS Area and partial coverage stratum combination; they are now presented in their entirety as a histogram to show relative proportions and not as a line plot to show trends.
 Finally, we have included the trawl EM EFP (EM TRW EFP stratum) within three analyses in this chapter.
 Those analyses relate to effort prediction, sampling rate by stratum, and sampling rate by port.
 Evaluation of EM TRW EFP is not listed as a formal objective of this analysis due to the fact that it was a new venture in 2020.
 We have provided this subset of analyses for EM TRW EFP in the hopes that it might inform the program going forward.

 Evaluation of Deployment in 2020